Kelly Clarkson: 2019–2022: The Kelly Clarkson Show and When Christmas Comes Around...

-In June 2020, it was announced that she would receive a star on the Hollywood Walk of Fame in 2021, being inducted into the category of Recording.
-In May 2021, NBC announced that Clarkson's show would take over the time slot of The Ellen DeGeneres Show after it ends in 2022.
+In June 2020, she received a star on the Hollywood Walk of Fame in 2021, being inducted into the category of Recording.
+Clarkson's show would take over the time slot of The Ellen DeGeneres Show after it ends in 2022.
 In June 2021, Clarkson won two Daytime Emmy Awards, including Outstanding Talk Show Entertainment and a second consecutive win for Outstanding Entertainment Talk Show Host.

 On September 23, 2021, Clarkson released "Christmas Isn't Canceled (Just You)", the lead single off her ninth studio album and second Christmas album, When Christmas Comes Around...
 The album was released on October 15, 2021, to positive reviews and earned Clarkson a nomination for the Grammy Award for Best Traditional Pop Vocal Album.
 In November 2021, Clarkson performed at the second annual iHeartRadio Holiday Special.
 She hosted her second Christmas special, Kelly Clarkson Presents: When Christmas Comes Around, which premiered on December 1, 2021.
 Also in December 2021, Girl Named Tom were crowned winners of the twenty-first season of The Voice.
 They are the first group act to win an American season & secured Clarkson's final victory as a coach.

 In February 2022, Clarkson and Snoop Dogg were named co-hosts of the singing competition series American Song Contest.
 It is an adaptation of the popular international songwriting competition Eurovision Song Contest.
 The series premiered on March 21, 2022.

 On June 9, 2022, Clarkson released Kellyoke, an EP consisting of six cover songs that Clarkson covered during her "Kellyoke" segment on her talk show.
 She also revealed that her tenth studio album since was complete.
 That same month, Clarkson won two Daytime Emmys, including Outstanding Talk Show Entertainment for the second consecutive year and Outstanding Entertainment Talk Show Host for the third consecutive year.
 Clarkson received a star on the Hollywood Walk of Fame on September 19, 2022.
 Clarkson appeared on the Kelsea Ballerini song, "You're Drunk, Go Home" along with Carly Pearce, which was released in September 2022.